protonemedia/laravel-splade-docs/x-form.md

 <x-splade-form confirm>
 ```

-You may customize the confirmation dialog:
+In addition, you may customize the confirmation dialog:

 ```blade
 <x-splade-form